Huston Street: San Diego Padres

 Street was traded by the Rockies to the San Diego Padres for left hander Nick Schmidt on December 7, 2011.
 The Padres picked up all but $500,000 of Street's remaining contract, and he moved immediately into the closer role vacated by Heath Bell.
 Street missed a month with a right shoulder strain, but otherwise had an excellent first half with the Padres.
 He compiled a 1.13 ERA, was 13 for 13 in converting save opportunities, and did not allow a home run in his 25 games, earning a selection to his first All-Star Game.
 On July 29, 2012, the Padres and Street agreed to terms on a two-year contract extension with a club option for the 2015 season.

 On August 10, 2012, Street suffered a strained left calf while fielding the final out of the game and missed the next six weeks.
 At the time of the injury, he had not allowed a run since June 17.
 He returned to pitch in three more games at the end of the season, earning his 200th career save in his first game back.
 His only blown save, loss, and home runs given up for the season (two) all occurred in his final appearance of the year against the San Francisco Giants.
 Street finished the 2012 season with 23 saves in 24 chances and a 1.85 ERA in 39 innings pitched, striking out 47 against 11 walks.

 Street had difficulties in the first half of the 2013 season, giving up 10 home runs in 261/3 innings through June 23.
 But he followed that with a streak of 201/3 scoreless innings from June 26 through September 3, earning the National League Player of the Week honor for the week ending September 8.
-Street appeared in 58 games in 2013, missing only a couple weeks in early June with a calf strain.
+Street appeared in 58 games in 2013, missing only a couple of weeks in early June with a calf strain.
 He converted 33 of 35 save opportunities and posted a 2.70 ERA, striking out 46 and walking 14 in 562/3 innings.